rasclatt/PHP-to-jQuery-Validation-Converter/README.md

 # PHPtojQueryEasyWriter
-This class creates (and saves if required) to a jQuery validator script.
+This class creates (and saves if required) to a jQuery validation script.
 The class accepts array values to create the jQuery parameters.
 When complete, you can save your file to disk using the `SaveFile()` method or run it as is via PHP.

 **Example of use:**